rain1024/datastructures-algorithms-competitive-programming/concepts/general/string/README.md

 * Substring: Extract a portion of the string
 * Comparison: Compare two strings for equality
 * Reversal: Reverse the order of characters in the string

+More operations

 * Uppercase: Convert all characters in the string to uppercase
 * Lowercase: Convert all characters in the string to lowercase
+* Letters & Numbers: Check if characters in the string are letters or numbers

 ## 🔗 Further Reading